Microbiology - Complete Interactive Lesson

 - Gram-negative: thin peptidoglycan + outer membrane with LPS (stains pink)

-- LPS = endotoxin โ fever, shock
+- LPS = endotoxin, causing fever and shock

 Part 2: Viruses & Prions